Marine Rescue

 Coast Guard and boating around both Gulfs - 2524khz

 The SAGRN is fitted to most marine rescue base stations and mobile field command vehicles.
-It is being used for statewide communications amongst the base stations and at rescue incidents where multiple agencies are involved.
+It is utilised for statewide communications amongst the base stations and at rescue incidents where multiple agencies are involved.
 During larger incidents involving many emergency services a Multi Agency talkgroup may also be allocated to facilitate communications.